Assembling a Pet First Aid Kit

 - Always take precautions when handling an injured pet.
 Even the most gentle, sweet-natured pet may bite if it is hurt or scared.

 - Know how to use the items in your first aid kit.
 Pet first aid courses can provide instruction.
 When possible, consult your vet first, particularly before administering medication.

 - Periodically check the expiration dates on medications and replace them as necessary.

 - Keep a portable crate next to your pet first aid kit.

 - Keep your kit in an easily-accessible place in your home, and remember to take it with you when you travel with your pet, too!
-You can assemble a smaller kit for use during travel if you wish.
+You can assemble a smaller pet first aid kit for use during travel if you wish.